sktime/sktime/sktime/libs/fracdiff/README.md

 ![spx](./examples/fig/spx.png)

 [`Fracdiff`](https://fracdiff.github.io/fracdiff/#id1) is compatible with scikit-learn API.
-One can imcorporate it into a pipeline.
+One can incorporate it into a pipeline.

 ```python
 from sklearn.linear_model import LinearRegression